Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 ### 2025-05-28 - Testing and writing presentation
 I spent 35 minutes in class creating new testing files (truth machine and character echo) and writing more of the presentation and README.

+I spent 15 minutes at home reviewing and making minor edits on the presentation.